kasperpeulen/euclidthegame/README.md

 This part of the framework is already created, but is not yet easy for other people to use this framework and provide new content.

+Ideas for new addition to this framework:

-Another part of this framework may be a login system that saves the progress of the user.
-Or a (high)score systems.
+* a login system that saves the progress of the user.
+* improving the design of the website
+* making the geogebra applet look more like a game
+* a (high)score systems.
 You could for example get points for doing the challange in very few steps.
 Or for doing the challange with only a limited set of tools.

-I would also be cool to modify the geogebra software, so that it looks more like a game.

 I think about putting a MIT license on this "framework".
 If you provide content, by for example, providing levels, or a new set of levels (which we could call a "campaign"), the author should decide which license/copyright he wants to put on it.